 The feather in our cap on our special year came from India New England, INE multimedia honoring Gurjar as the best non-profit organization in the New England area.

 Staying ahead of our times and providing quality programs has been the hallmark of Gurjar’s evolution.

 BECOME A GURJAR MEMBER

-Be A Part of 37 Years Old Gujarati Community of New England Area (Boston)
+Be a part of Gujarati Community of New England Area (Boston)

 To join Gurjar, call

-Checks can be made payable to GURJAR and send to 15 Beaver Road Reading MA.
+Checks can be made payable to GURJAR and send to 2 Taylor Ave, Burlington.